rqreyes/steezy/README.md

 - React Slick (class video carousel) contains a bug with centering the pagination numbers, so I had to directly edit the npm package
 - React Slick still uses depracated lifecycle hooks, so relative console errors may appear
 - Accounts for the time watched when the user pauses or seeks another location in the video
-- Set up a route where if an unauthenticated user clicks on a video, then take them to the login page, and then take them to the video directly
+- Assumes that the user doesn't search for the term "sandstorm", unless they want to discover the hidden **easter egg**

 - If I had more time, I would employ the following:
+  - Set up a route where if an unauthenticated user clicks on a video, then take them to the login page, and then take the authenticated user to the video directly
-  - Account for the time watched when the user exists the video player (unable to access updated state on unmount with hooks)
+  - Account for the time watched when the user exits the video player (unable to access updated state on unmount with hooks)
   - Write tests with Jest and Enzyme
   - Convert code into TypeScript
   - Set up Travis CI for continuous integration